ParameswaranSajeenthiran/ShopMedia-React-Native-Mobile-App/README.md

 # ShopMedia
-# React Native Mobile App with Firebase bacend Sevices
+# React Native Mobile App with Firebase backend Sevices
 ## This app was developed for the IDEALIZE 2022 mobile app competition organized by AEISEC of University of Moratuwa

 ![ezgif com-gif-maker (10)](https://user-images.githubusercontent.com/77486691/183259532-0f20669f-3b13-4706-87f7-6b5dae3ae033.gif)